tufailaafc/visionpipe/README.md

     Potentailly add some logging to mongoDB.
     Add secondary inference engines.
     Add trackers for the objects detected in inference.
+    Currently does not optimize itself for jetson hardware.
+Is currently only for standard nvidia gpus

 ## deployment (Not yet implemented)
 This module will likely handle any deployment configuration when sending things to the cloud